kumarlearns6767/udemy_the_complete_JavaScript_course/README.md

-# udemy_the_complete_JavaScript_course
+# thapatechnicalJavaScript_course
- The Complete JavaScript Course 2023: From Zero to Expert! frok=m udemy.
-Learning javascriot using this course.
+ The Complete JavaScript Course 2021: From Zero to Expert! from thapa technical youtube channel.
+Learning javascriot using this course in 2023 and will update myself with latest ES features and rules.